sauhir/c64-weight-tracker/readme.md

 * VICE emulator if you do not want to run on original hardware

 ## Todo
-* Rewrite existing entries if same date
 * Joystick interface
+* Delete individual entries
+* Pretty PETSCII graphics